32 Best Things to Do in Slovenia: Local Tips + Hidden Gems (2026)

 Some extra tips

-Here we conclude my top 29 things to do in Slovenia.
-However, before I wish you farewell, I do want to share some tips on things that caught us out:
+Before I wish you farewell, I do want to share some tips on things that caught us out:

 1. You have to pay to use most public toilets.
 They are €0.50 each and only accept coins, so make sure you have spare change with you.